rtcharity/resources.eahub.org/content/evaluation_and_strategy/a-case-study-for-animal-focused-local-ea-movement-building-effective-animal-altruism-london.md

 **Attendance**

 Attendance is not inherently valuable or positive.
 It is therefore only a useful metric insofar as it sometimes serves as the best proxy for the metrics that matter more.
 Going forwards, I will only use attendance as a measure of success for events intending to promote broad awareness of EAA (or EAAL more specifically).
-Note that the attendance figures for EAAL include some estimates for a few missing events that are not included in the Effective Altruism London figures; this may give the impression that EAAL attendance has been a slightly larger proportion of wider Effective Altruism London attendance than it actually has. \[8]
+Note that the attendance figures for EAAL include some estimates for a few missing events that are not included in the Effective Altruism London figures; this may give the impression that EAAL attendance has been a slightly larger proportion of wider Effective Altruism London attendance than it actually has.<sup>[[8]](#fn8)</sup>

 * EAAL: 320 estimated unique attendees attending once or more in 2018.
 * Effective Altruism London more widely: 604 unique attendees attending once or more in 2018.